Ask a Marketing Expert

 How to Create Marketing Personas in 4 Steps

-There are many ways to create marketing personas.
-It can feel intimidating and overwhelming, which is why some marketers give up entirely or end up with half-formed personas that don’t really give them the insights they need.
+The Internet is full of all sorts of guides to create good marketing personas.
+(You may have even checked out a few before you landed here.)
+Each has its own merit, but the process can feel intimidating and overwhelming, which is why some marketers give up entirely or end up with half-formed personas that don’t really give them the insights they need.
+We don’t want you to get stuck, so we’ve broken down the process into four simple steps that make it easy.

 This template will guide your conversations with customers and help you craft your finalized personas.